Preliminary Exercise Planning

 Scene 1:

 The lead is in his room.
 He's drawing something on a desk while different shots cut in.
 Memories are flying all around, his imagination running wild.
 Different effects and such invade.
+The narrative is still intact at this point, and the effects are reinforcing that.

 Scene 2:

 The lead is walking outside, thinking about things; they're out and about and they stop by a tree.
 The effects and memories continue as they take a breather and relax.
+The narrative starts to shift; the lead starts to get overcome by their inner thoughts and anxiety.

 Scene 3: